 All the emotions you’ve felt in your life are all put together in a little mixing-pot and not even allowed to boil over when you have to meet the in-laws for the first time.
 Anxiety attacks you like a piranha, you become sweaty with bouts of clumsiness.
+First meeting with in-laws can be rather stressful.
 And most of all, you are scared beyond your wits.
 Keeping your cool seems like a Herculean task.
 You want moral support from your significant other – whether you say it out loud, meeting your prospective in-laws can be THE most tactically frightening thing you can face in your adult life (remember the movie Meet the Fockers?).
-You want everything to be perfect but feelings of all kind rush to the surface with no way out.
+You want everything to be perfect but feelings of all kinds rush to the surface with no way out.

 2. “What if they don’t like me?”